How to Start an LLC in Michigan

 The main requirement is that the name must be unique.
 This means that the name you select must be distinguishable from other businesses already registered in Michigan.
 You can conduct a name search online to confirm if a name is taken or not.
 Additionally, the business name must contain the phrase “limited liability company”, or one of the abbreviations such as “LLC” or “L.L.C.”

 There are other requirements, as well.
 The name cannot contain certain terms that would cause it to be confused with a government agency.
-And if the business wishes to use a term from a protected industry (like “banking”, “lawyer”, “doctor”), they will need to obtain special permission first.
+And if the business wishes to use a term from a protected industry (like “banking”, “lawyer”, or “doctor”), they will need to obtain special permission first.

-Using an Assumed Name in Michigan
+Using an assumed name in Michigan

 While you are thinking about the name for your new company, it’s worthwhile to consider that in Michigan, you can use what is called an “assumed name” or “doing business as (DBA)” name.
 In other states, this is called a trade name.